sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 }
 ```

-When you use plural in the microcopy string, you will need to specify
+When you use plural in the marketplace text string, you will need to
+specify

 - the variable determining which option to use (here: `count`)
 - the pattern we are following (here: `plural`)